Alexander Palm Tree

-The Alexander palm is one that has recently increased in popularity due to its medium stature and narrow growth habit, making it a perfect option for tight planting spaces.
+The Alexander palm has increased in popularity in Southwest Florida due to its medium stature and narrow growth habit.
+This characteristic makes this palm very sought after, as it is the perfect option for tight planting spaces.

-The Alexander is also sometimes called Solitaire palm because it naturally grows as a single, solitary trunk, but like the Adonidia and Foxtail palms, we also grow the Alexanders as double and triple trunk as well.
+The Alexander is also sometimes called Solitaire palm because it naturally grows as a single, solitary trunk.
+Just like the Adonidia and Foxtail palms, we also grow the Alexanders as double and triple trunk configurations.

 This pretty palm also shows off very nicely with multiple trunk specimens for a bigger landscaping impact.
-Staggered heads on the Alexanders can be used to create a layered effect for depth and density, and as backdrop plantings if combined with other palms and bushes.
+Alexanders Palms create a layered effect for depth and density due to their staggered heads.
+Their multiple-trunk configuration also serves as backdrop plantings if combined with other palms and bushes.

-Self-cleaning palms like the Alexander are highly sought after by many homeowners due to low maintenance and no trimming necessary.
+Self-cleaning palms like the Alexander are highly sought after by many homeowners for their Cape Coral Landscaping projects.
 Their slim trunks grow up to 4 inches in diameter and are also very appealing because of their gray or almost white color.
 In addition, once the fronds fall off, it leaves a dark leaf base scars on the trunk that creates a contrast of dark and light rings.

 Did you know that one of the reasons many builders prefer the Alexander palm is for their moderate-sized canopy and thin trunk?
 They do great in limited-space applications between neighboring homes.
 Single Alexanders add a minimal, clean look to the landscape.
 They Alexander Palm is ideal for lining an entryway or as accent pieces around the pool.